 Albanian Institute receives the London Design Biennale 2016 Public Medal

-LONDON, UK — We are thrilled to announce that Albanian Institute has been awarded the London Design Biennale 2016 Public Medal, for the exceptional design contribution to the 2016 theme, Utopia By Design.
+London, United Kingdom — Albanian Institute was awarded the London Design Biennale 2016 Public Medal, for the exceptional design contribution to the 2016 theme, Utopia By Design.

 37 nations from six continents presented newly commissioned works in response to the theme Utopia by Design, taking place at Somerset House in the heart of the British capital.
 At the award ceremony at Somerset House, Sir John Sorrell CBE, President of the London Design Biennale, presented Dino Korca with the Medal congratulating him for the outstanding contribution to the Biennale.

 “We are extremely honored to receive this recognition from London Design Biennale” said Dino Korca, curator and Albanian Institute director.
 “This achievement is a direct result of the hard work and determination, and I am thrilled with our accomplishments.
 I have never been more optimistic about our ability to deliver on the promise of our mission.
 A global platform for design and culture, Albanian Institute is delighted to celebrating the importance of art and design with the Biennale’s international audiences.”